NoComplyDev/CRTAP/README.md

 - The Re-Slayer's Take Specials (S00) consists of any ‘Bonus Take’ episodes.

 - Subtitles were never transcribed for any episode of The Re-Slayer’s Take and are therefore not included.
-You can however find transcriptions for each episode on Beacon (subscribers only).
+You can however find raw transcriptions for each episode on Beacon (subscribers only).
 <br/>

 ### UnDeadwood